 When this Owner's Manual refers to a workshop visit, we recommend your Vauxhall Authorised Repairer.
-For gas vehicles, we recommend a Vauxhall Authorised Repairer licensed to service gas vehicles.

 All Vauxhall Authorised Repairers provide first-class service at reasonable prices.
 Experienced mechanics trained by Vauxhall work according to specific Vauxhall instructions.

 The customer literature pack should always be kept ready to hand in the vehicle.